Nuclear Project Manager: Salary, Job Description, How To Become One, and Where to Apply

 "Project Manager" is a loose term at the best of times, and it is probably more loosely used in the UK Nuclear Industry than any other due to the extensive range of work.
 You will find the job title "Project Manager" can be easily interchangeable with Project Engineer, Sub-Project Manager and Project Lead.
 Varying responsibilities from managing a £10k tooling job to a £100m decommissioning project - the candidate for both these roles may have the same job title; however, the skill set required to fulfil the position can be very different.

 So how do you know when looking at potential opportunities which ones are for you?
-We have tried numerous ways but continue to find that the best way is to search existing live roles; you can see these at our nuclear job board.
+We have tried numerous methods but continue to find that the most effective is to search existing live job advertisements; you can see these at a nuclear job board.

 Read more at 'what does a project manager do'.

 QA's Project & Programme Management Practice (APM is the industry standard)

 Project Managers with little tend to make between $35,000 (£25,000) and $50,000 (£35,000) while the more experienced ones can earn over $106,000 (£75,000) per year.

 One of the easiest ways to increase your salary as a Project Manager is to climb the career ladder.
 Training courses, as well as experience, will help here.

 Additionally, if you are willing and able to move location you could find a pay rise by moving to a higher profile project in the nuclear new build or nuclear defence segments of the nuclear industry.

 Find out more at our 'how much do project managers earn' page.